 34. Cheaper and environmentally kinder stain removers Chocolate stains can be removed by mixing egg yolk with lukewarm water and rubbing it on the stain.
 To remove coffee stains from cups or counters, rub with baking soda paste.
 Cold soda water is ideal for removing pesky wine stains and if it’s a red wine stain try pouring some white wine on it.
 For mildew pour strong soap and salt on the spots, or spray with vinegar and place in sunlight.
 Keep the spots moist and repeat as often as necessary.
 Lemons are also great for cleaning surfaces, or try cutting one in half and leaving it in the fridge to absorb smells.
 You can also mix it with salt to clean copper and brass, or with water to whiten whites and brighten colours.

 35. Swap your clothes Get all your friends round and tell them to bring any clothes they don’t wear anymore.
 Save on your new summer wardrobes by swapping clothes with each other.
-Try joining Visaswap too so that you could do a massive clothes swap and get some cool designer gear for nothing.
+Alternatively, you could sell your clothes online and make some cash in the process.

 37. Recycle your printer cartridges Make huge savings and do your bit to avoid the estimated 57 million cartridges that end up in UK landfills every year.
 You can either go to a store like Cartridge World and have your inkjet cartridges refilled for about half the price of a new cartridge, or sell your used ink cartridges to a company such as Cash for Cartridges.